relianceenwerem/my-portfolio/research/index.md

 - Conference on College Composition & Communication (CCCC), “Modeling the integration of generative AI (genAI) tools into the first-year composition class,” Baltimore, Maryland, April 11, 2025.
 [Co-Presenter]

-- Intersections | Cross-Sections (ISCS), “Investigating Contact Zones in Rhetoric & Composition Programs,” Toronto, Canada, March 14, 2025.
+- Intersections, Cross-Sections (ISCS), “Investigating Contact Zones in Rhetoric & Composition Programs,” Toronto, Canada, March 14, 2025.

 - The University of Alabama Digital Humanities Conference, Digitorium, “The Role of Peer-to-Peer Learning and Mentorship in Accelerating Skills Acquisition in Digital Humanities,” Tuscaloosa, Alabama, September 13, 2024.